 The hormones associated with the stress response can increase hunger from an expectation of needing more energy.
 When this additional energy consumed goes unused, it leads to weight gain.

-Obesity is a risk factor associated with a higher incidences of both kidney disease and kidney stones.
-This is not to say that weight alone will cause kidney stones or kidney disease, but other factors that contribute to unintentional weight gain are likely factors.
+This is not to say that weight alone will cause kidney stones or kidney disease.
+Other factors that contribute to unintentional weight gain are likely factors.

-Stress is tricky- it can be harder to measure than other health indicators like the renal function panel or blood pressure because those tests give us exact numbers.
+Stress is tricky.
+It can be harder to measure than other health indicators like the renal function panel or blood pressure because those tests give us exact numbers.

 This means the way one perceives the events that happen in life affects stress levels.
 That can mean different things for different people.